-Course Title Level Course Number Grade Level Semester # of Periods Credits Targeted Reading Heterogeneous 0930 9-12 All 2 2.5 Reading Skills Heterogeneous 0950 9-12 All 2 2.5 Reading Strategies Heterogeneous 0970 9-12 All 2 2.5
+Course Title Level Course Number Grade Level Semester # of Periods Credits Targeted Reading Unleveled 0930 9-12 All 2 2.5 Reading Skills Unleveled 0950 9-12 All 2 2.5 Reading Strategies Unleveled 0970 9-12 All 2 2.5

-TARGETED READING Heterogeneous Course #0930
+TARGETED READING

-Prerequisite: Appropriate screenings and reading assessments with program administrator approval

-The purpose of the Targeted Reading class is to provide more intensive programming for those students who need an instructional approach and class size than cannot be achieved in the other courses.
+Prerequisite: Appropriate screenings and reading assessments with Director of Student Achievement approval The purpose of the Targeted Reading class is to provide more intensive programming for those students who need an instructional approach and class size that cannot be achieved in the other courses.
 This class provides individual or small group direct instruction using a systematic structured multi-sensory approach to phonics instruction or a specialized comprehension program that cannot be delivered elsewhere.
 Areas of instruction include decoding, spelling, and oral reading fluency.